 • bleeding occurred.

-In the life of every person there are unpleasant moments.
-Sometimes they are related to external factors, the environment, problems at work.
+In every person's life there are unpleasant moments.
+Sometimes they are associated with external factors, environment, problems at work.
 But quite often it happens that problems lie in wait for us where you least expect them.
 This is especially true for health.
-With him we always associated the greatest number of fears, anxieties and worries.
-Unexpected problems just include suddenly blackened moles or the appearance of new black moles on the body.
-Black color has long been negative, and when moles acquire such staining, many people begin to sound the alarm.
+We always have the greatest number of fears, anxieties and worries associated with him.
+Unexpected problems include suddenly blackened moles or the appearance of new black moles on the body.
+Black color has long been a negative color, and when moles acquire a similar coloration, many people begin to sound the alarm.
 Should I worry about black moles and why do moles turn black?
-Let's try to figure it out together.
-It is normal if the moles differ from the skin in color, sometimes hair grows on them due to the work of the sweat and sebaceous glands.
-The change in color depends on melanin, a substance that affects color.
-They appear from different cells and have a different structure, staining.
+Let's try to figure it out together further.
+It is normal for moles to differ in color from the skin; hair sometimes grows on them due to the work of the sweat and sebaceous glands.
+The color change depends on melanin, a substance that affects color.
+They appear from different cells and have different structures and colors.
 They are divided into: brown, black and blue.
-Dark moles are considered the most unpredictable in this list.
+Dark moles are considered the most unpredictable on this list.

 Black moles are one of the most unpredictable